T

 • Comfortable walking shoesEssential

-You'll be doing a lot of walking, often on uneven terrain or sand.
+You'll do a lot of walking, especially on uneven sidewalks and beaches.

 Beach Gear